-3. This Verified Petition is supported by the Memorandum of Law dated September hereto as Exhibits 1 through 3, as well as Bard Director of Accessibility and Disability Erika van der Velden (Exhibit 4) and Bard College Professor of Biology Felicia Kessing (Exhibit 5).
+3. This Verified Petition is supported by the Memorandum of Law dated September 4, 2020 and Declarations of Petitioners Sadia Saba, Erin Cannan, and Leon Botstein, attached hereto as Exhibits 1 through 3, as well as Bard Director of Accessibility and Disability Erika van der Velden (Exhibit 4) and Bard College Professor of Biology Felicia Kessing (Exhibit 5).